sydney-rd/react-ui-pattern/README.md

 * Europe
 * Asia

+Once you click a flag, you can exit that modal pop-up by clicking on another flag.

+## Installation

+If you'd like to install this project, follow these steps:

+1. Clone this repository
+2. Install dependencies by running ```npm install```
+3. Start server by running ```npm start```

 ## Credit

 [REST Countries API](https://restcountries.com/)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)